amplication/docs/docs/premium-features/custom-types-and-actions.md

    - Specify the Name of the member.
    - Provide the Value for the member.
 3. Repeat step 2 for each additional member you want to add to the Enum.

-#### Finalizing Enum Creation

-Click the "Create Enum" button to finalize the creation process.

-After completing these steps, your new Enum will be created within the selected Module, and you can use it as a type for properties in your DTOs or as input/output types for your Actions.

 ### Edit DTO or Enum